 Promote loyalty programs

 If you want to give Instagram social selling a try, promote your loyalty program on the platform to turn your followers into customers.
-For example, Starbucks shares information about its loyalty program, so it has announced a new points/star system on Instagram:
+For example, Starbucks shared information about its loyalty program in 2019, so it announced a points/star system on Instagram:

 When Instagrammers visit your profile, they scroll your feed to find something that can meet their needs, so promoting your loyalty program helps to catch their attention and give them a reason to trust you.
 Plus, if your current customers find your loyalty program beneficial, they will be more likely to tell their friends about your company.